IHE/ITI.mCSD/input/pagecontent/volume-1.md

 **Figure 1:46.4.2.4.2-1: Master Facility List Workflow**

-#### 1:46.4.2.5 Use Case \#5: Organization Affiliation
+#### 1:46.4.2.5 Use Case \#5: Health Information Exchange (HIE) Membership Discovery

-##### 1:46.4.2.5.1 Organization Affiliation Description
+##### 1:46.4.2.5.1 Health Information Exchange (HIE) Membership Discovery Description

-The Organization.partOf element reflects a hierarchical relationship between "parent" and "child" organizations.
-By contrast, the [OrganizationAffiliation](http://hl7.org/fhir/R4/organizationaffiliation.html) resource allows for organizations to relate to each other in non-hierarchical ways, for example, in more dynamic business relationships.
+The Organization.partOf element reflects a hierarchical business relationship between "parent" and "child" organizations.
+By contrast, the [OrganizationAffiliation](http://hl7.org/fhir/R4/organizationaffiliation.html) resource allows for organizations to relate to each other in non-hierarchical and more dynamic business relationships, for example, membership in a Health Information Exchange (HIE).
 Unlike partOf, the relationship is itself a resource, so it can be categorized with codes, status, etc.

 In the example below: